 Our Research Center for Behavior and Community Health Solutions is interdisciplinary and includes health psychologists, epidemiologists, dietitians, health educators, biostatisticians and physicians.
 We conduct clinical trials of behavioral interventions and observational research in the areas of community health and health disparities, including obesity, diabetes, cardiovascular disease and cancer.
 Our interventions seek to enhance change and long-term adherence in the areas of healthy eating, physical activity, smoking cessation, cancer screening, and physical and mental health care utilization, among other.
 We develop novel approaches for translating evidence-based behavioral interventions in ways that are culturally, literacy and linguistically appropriate.
 To this end, we have developed narrative-based tools (i.e., stories, novellas with guided group discussions), picture-based materials, and hands-on skill building methods that facilitate and promote adherence to health behavior change.
 Our work builds from participatory collaborations with community partners, including community health centers throughout Massachusetts, local and State Departments of Public Health, and a variety of community-based organizations.
 Our research portfolio is largely federally funded and our clinical trials assess the impact of our interventions in "real world" settings.
 The center's director, Dr. Milagros C. Rosal, and other faculty serve as consultants to local stakeholders and to local, national and international initiatives.

-The UMass Center for mHealth is a cross-campus initiative funded by the UMass President's Office and devoted to mHealth research and development.
+UMass Center for mHealth and Social Media is a cross-campus initiative funded by the UMass President's Office and devoted to mHealth research and development.
 Co-founded by Dr. Sherry Pagoto, Associate Professor of Medicine at UMass Medical School, and Dr. Deepak Ganesan, Associate Professor of Computer Science at the University of Massachusetts Amherst, the Center represents experts in mobile technology, biosensing, health informatics, behavioral science, public health, and medicine.
 The mission of the Center is to develop mHealth solutions that help to prevent and treat chronic disease, to establish an evidence base for mHealth interventions, and to facilitate the uptake of mHealth technologies in the healthcare setting.